Amajuoyichidera/Amajuoyichidera/README.md

 - 👋 Hi, I’m @Amajuoyichidera
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development and Mobile development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on frontend developmeet
 - 📫 How to reach me ...
 08129405826 (whatsapp)